Moe Letter Blues: Plot

-Moe's Tavern is the scene of merry-making for the people of Springfield, and Moe relates how his role as bartender gives him insight into his customers' lives.
-He notices tension in the marriages of Homer, who argues about what to do for Mother's Day, Apu, who plays a song in the car that Manjula dislikes, and Reverend Lovejoy, who does not want to help Helen because he is playing with a train set.
-Mother's Day is approaching, and Marge, needing a break from motherhood, suggests that Homer take the children to Weasel Island after Krusty the Clown promotes it on his show.
-At first Homer is enthusiastic, but becomes concerned when Marge mentions his leaving will allow her to "take care of something".
-As the ferry to the island pulls away from the dock, the three men receive a letter from Moe informing them that he is running off with one of their wives.
+Moe notices tension in the marriages of Homer, Apu, and Reverend Lovejoy.
+Mother's Day is approaching, and Marge, needing a break, suggests Homer take the children to Weasel Island after Krusty promotes it.
+Homer is enthusiastic but becomes concerned when Marge mentions his leaving will allow her to take care of an errand.
+As the ferry to the island departs, the three men receive a letter from Moe saying he is running off with one of their wives.

-At Weasel Island, the children spend time at a shoddy amusement park while Homer, Apu and Lovejoy agonize over their situation.
-At first, each insists their marriage is fine.
-Homer, however, remembers his mother-in-law Jacqueline Bouvier's 80th birthday, where Moe was the bartender.
-Homer, who was angry at Marge for only serving non-alcoholic beer, got into an argument with Patty and Selma after they started annoying him with their antics.
-Disgusted, Homer then drove them out, and Marge told him that he ruins every event that she plans.
-Apu notices cracks in his marriage, recollecting an incident where he and Manjula forgot their son Gheet at Moe's after using the bar's bathroom to change out of rain-soaked cricket whites.
-Manjula drove back to retrieve their son and did not return for hours.
-Homer mentions that he saw Manjula playing an interactive dance video game with Moe that night.
-Finally, Lovejoy remembers advice given to him by the Parson that he ignored his wife Helen's needs, and Apu recounts how he witnessed Moe confiding in Helen that he was in love with a married woman and that Helen put her hand on his knee.
+At Weasel Island, Homer, Apu and Lovejoy agonize over their situation.
+Each insists their marriage is fine.
+Homer, however, remembers his mother-in-law's 80th birthday, where Moe was the bartender.
+Homer, who was angry at Marge for only serving non-alcoholic beer, got into an argument with Patty and Selma.
+Disgusted, Homer drove them out, and Marge told him that he ruins every event she plans.
+Apu notices cracks in his marriage, recollecting an incident where he and Manjula forgot their son at Moe's after using the bar's bathroom.
+Manjula went to retrieve their son and did not return for hours.
+Homer recalls seeing Manjula playing a video game with Moe that night.
+Lovejoy remembers advice given to him that he ignored his wife Helen's needs, and Apu recounts how he witnessed Moe confiding in Helen that he was in love with a married woman.